Monday, November 7, 2016

 Over the years, interviewers are constantly struggling to reconcile Zappa’s outrageousness with what they call his “serious” side, though he insists he approaches all of his music seriously.
 A piffle like “Valley Girl” and long-form compositions with the London Symphony Orchestra, he says, both present problems in musical form.
 In an early interview, we see him in his studio, editing a score with a razor blade, and talking about his ambition to become the missing link between Varese, Stravinsky and Webern.
 (Carter attempted much the same synthesis, with more success.)
 Years later (as indicated by the hair), he defines his aesthetic, a favorite word, as “anything, anywhere, anytime, for no reason at all.”
 His music, he says, embraces all styles.
 It contains both complex and simple rhythms, both dissonances and triads ― an openness that puts him more in the tradition of Charles Ives, if Ives can be said to belong to a tradition.

-concise, weak strokes, conducts an unseen percussion ensemble in “Ionisation” by his beloved Edgard Varese.
+The portrait that finally emerges, almost incidentally, from the nonstop polemics is of a man who loved music for its own sake, and I think Schütte deliberately chose the last shot in the film to reinforce the point.
+Frank, grizzled, dying of cancer, stands lighted against the darkness and, with concise, weak strokes, conducts an unseen percussion ensemble in “Ionisation” by his beloved Edgard Varese.
 His eyes are closed.
 For the only time in the film, perhaps the only time in his life, he looks to be on the verge of tears.
 He didn’t believe in heaven, and neither do I, but here he is as close to it as he ever expected to come.

 Music is the best.

 Note: The title of this post was overheard in line at the box office at the Ritz Theater.
 The words were spoken by the white-haired woman standing in front of me.
-She was in the company of a man who, downstairs as the concession stand, asked for a pair of headphones so he would hear the movie better.
+She was in the company of a man who, downstairs at the concession stand, asked for a pair of headphones so he could hear the movie better.
 What starker reminder of the passage of time?
 Zappa has been dead for more than 20 years, his first album was released 50 years ago this month, and the youth who rebelled in the ’60s are now collecting Social Security.

 Wednesday, June 29, 2016